your shopping cart is empty.

 From high-gloss glamour to matte tranquility, and traditional mosaics to fresh checkerboards, each approach offers a unique way to reimagine the backyard pool as an artistic, architectural feature.

-Porcelain tiles in matte black add a tactile softness while also delivering on durability and slip resistance.
+Porcelain tiles in matte black also add a tactile softness while also delivering much-needed slip resistance in pool deck areas.
 Their subtle surface texture makes them a great way to reduce glare and maintain water clarity, especially in sun-drenched backyard pools.
+Since these tiles are fired at ultra-high temperatures, they’re remarkably durable as well.

 Glossy black glass pool tile is the ultimate in high-glamour pool design.
 When paired with water, these tiles act like liquid obsidian, reflecting surrounding colors, lights, and shapes to mesmerizing effect.
 They're especially striking in modern or resort-inspired spaces where drama is the order of the day.

-Glass tile isn’t just beautiful; it also offers impressive longevity and easy maintenance.
+Glass tile isn’t just beautiful, either.
+It also offers impressive longevity and easy maintenance.
 Its non-porous surface repels water and resists staining, making it one of the best tiles for areas that see lots of use — and people.
+It also stands up well to freeze-thaw cycles and chemical exposure, further solidifying its reputation as a durable choice.

-3. Incorporate Bold Contrast with a Black and White Geometric Pattern
+3. Black and White Geometric Patterns for Bold Contrast

 If you love a bit of visual intrigue, black and white pool tile that plays with pattern is your best bet.
-A graphic mosaic in bold geometrics — think diamonds, stripes, or checkerboards — introduces a sense of movement and modern style.
+A graphic mosaic layout in bold geometrics — like diamonds, stripes, or checkerboards — introduces a sense of movement and modern style.
+You could even opt for hexagonal tiles in stark black and white shades.

-These mosaic tiles can be used as a pool border, an accent along steps, or even across the entire surface.
+You might use these tiles as a pool border, an accent along steps, or even across the entire interior surface of the pool.
 When executed with precision, the result is a cohesive look that feels curated, custom, and undeniably chic.

 Checkerboard tiles are the definition of classic.
 Black and white give you an elegant look — or, swap out the high-gloss whites for creamy neutrals for a result that feels fresh.
 This pattern is a nod to traditional style with a modern twist, perfect for homeowners who want their pool tile design to bridge past and present.